Thomas Sorber

 Among the newcomers on the list, Essengue is the highest ranked on ESPN’s current Best Available list.
 The 6’10” Essengue has moved up to the No. 9 spot.
 Murray-Boyles (14), McNeeley (16), Riley (17) and Sorber (18) are all ranked among the top 20 prospects with Traore at No. 25.

-According to Givony, five more invites are expected to be made.
+According to Givony, five more invites are expected to be extended by the league.
 The players invited to the green room can usually feel pretty confident about their chances to be first-round picks, since the league only decides who to invite after asking teams to vote on the 25 prospects they expect to come off the board first.

 Draft Notes: Sixers’ Plans, Heat Workouts, Sorber, Mock